Composing rotations

 compose_rotation(R1, R2, R3, R4...)in which R1, R2, R3, ..., must be of the same type.
 This method returns the following rotation:

-Currently, this method supports DCMs, Euler angle and axis, Euler angles, and Quaternions.
+Currently, this method supports DCMs, Euler angle and axis, Euler angles, Quaternions, Classical Rodrigues Parameters (CRP), and Modified Rodrigues Parameters (MRP).

 Operator ∘